Toric Sylvester forms: Application to toric elimination matrices

-Some comments are in order about this definition.
-The first property yields a certificate of existence of a common root of the $f_i$'s.
-We notice that this is equivalent to the vanishing of their sparse resultant; we will come back to this topic in the next section.
-The second property is mainly required for solving 0-dimensional polynomial systems by means of linear algebra techniques based on eigen-computations, as in this approach the common roots of the $f_i$'s are extracted from the cokernel of $\mathbb{M}(f)$.
-We also emphasize that requiring the columns of $\mathbb{M}$ to be filled with homogeneous forms in $I^{\sat}$ is also mainly targeted for solving 0-dimensional polynomial systems.
-Indeed, this guarantees that each common root to the $f_i$'s corresponds to a sub-vector space of the cokernel of $\mathbb{M}(f)$, and then the second property implies that the total dimension of these spaces is the total number of roots, counted with multiplicity.
-From a more geometric point of view, homogeneous forms in $I^{\sat}$ specialize to hypersurfaces in $X_{\Sigma}$ that vanish scheme-theoretically at the roots of the $f_i$'s in $X_\Sigma$; see \cite[Corollary 3.8]{coxring}.
-For this reason, in the elimination theory literature these forms are sometimes called inertia forms of the polynomial $F_0,\ldots,F_n$.
+\lb{We note that the first property yields a certificate of existence of a common root of the $f_i$'s, which is related to sparse resultants, a topic we will address in the next section}.
+The second property is mainly required for solving 0-dimensional polynomial systems by means of linear algebra techniques based on eigen-computations.
+In this approach, the common roots of the $f_i$'s are extracted from the cokernel of $\mathbb{M}(f)$ \lb{(see e.g.~\cite{yetbendertelen})}.

 A very classical family of elimination matrices is obtained by filling columns with all the multiples of the $F_i$'s of a certain degree.
-These matrices are usually called Macaulay-type matrices and are widely used for solving 0-dimensional polynomial systems; see \cite{bender2021toric}.
-To be more precise, these matrices, that we denote by $\mathbb{M}_{\alpha}$, are presentation matrices of the $A$-module $B_\alpha$, i.e.~are the matrices of the maps
+These matrices are usually called Macaulay-type matrices and are widely used for solving 0-dimensional polynomial systems (see for instance \cite{bender2021toric}).
+To be more precise, these matrices, that we will denote by $\mathbb{M}_{\alpha}$, are presentation matrices of the $A$-module $B_\alpha$, i.e.~are matrices of the maps

-Of course, some conditions on $\alpha \in \Pic(X_{\Sigma})$ are required in order to guarantee that $\mathbb{M}_\alpha$ is an elimination matrix; see \cite{emirismourrain} or \cite[Chapter 5]{telenthesis} for good reviews on the properties of Macaulay-type matrices.
-In our setting, we see them as a particular case of the hybrid construction we now describe.

-Applying results we proved in the previous sections, we introduce a new family of elimination matrices by using toric Sylvester forms.
+Of course, some conditions on $\alpha \in \Pic(X_{\Sigma})$ are required in order to guarantee that $\mathbb{M}_\alpha$ is an elimination matrix; we refer to \cite{emirismourrain} and to \cite[Chapter 5]{telenthesis} for more details.
+Applying results we proved in the previous sections, we are going to extend the family of Macaulay-type matrices by using toric Sylvester forms.
 We recall that Sylvester forms belong to $I^{\sat}$ by Theorem \ref{sylvesterformduality}.